jappeace/cut-the-crap/Readme.md

 > Bless This Mess

-This is an automatic video editing program and splitting program.
+Cut the crap is an automatic video editing program for streamers.
+It can cut out uninteresting parts by detecting silences.
-This was inspired by [jumpcutter](https://github.com/carykh/jumpcutter), but we can get better quality results by specifying a seperate micorphone track.
+This was inspired by [jumpcutter](https://github.com/carykh/jumpcutter), where this program gets better quality results by specifying a seperate micorphone track.
-Using ffmpeg more efficiently also produces faster results.
+Using ffmpeg more efficiently also produces faster results and is less error prone.

 Youtube has different requirements from streams then twitch does.
 We want to cut out boring parts.